The Bankrate promise

 What is considered a good interest rate on a personal loan?

 A good interest rate on a personal loan can be different for everyone.
-Generally speaking, a good rate is below the average personal loan rate, which currently sits at 10.7 percent.
+Generally speaking, a good rate is below the average personal loan rate.

-If your goal is qualifying for a good personal loan rate, or at least the best loan rate you can hope to qualify for based on your credit score, income and other factors, there are plenty of steps you can take right now.
-Here is a rundown of everything you should do to secure a loan you can afford:
+If your goal is qualifying for a good personal loan rate, or at least the best loan rate you can hope to qualify for based on your credit score, income and other factors.

 The bottom line